ashleynolan/dg-blog/src/templates/pages/blog/20140204-heavy-weight-websites.md

 So don't stop creating beautiful experiences.
 Just start thinking about how to control those experiences and optimise their performance to benefit the users viewing them.

+---

+## Update

+Since writing my post, [Mikko Haapoja](https://twitter.com/MikkoH), one of the lead developers on the Heart of the Arctic site, has written a [post detailing some of the decisions they made when creating the site](https://medium.com/p/ddcbc73b245e).
+It's great to see that the team working on the project clearly thought of some of issues raised.

+While I see the reasoning of many of the points mentioned, I still feel a little uneasy about any web experience that weighs 100MB up front.
+Some of it does come down to the goals of the project and the audience, but that is still a huge chunk of loading time to sit through for anyone, especially when you start decreasing your bandwidth.
+The difference between installing a game (or app) and loading a website is that the game continues to download and install when you get bored waiting for it to finish.
+The same isn't true on the web; someone who leaves while waiting will probably never return.

+It would be interesting to see some kind of stats behind the drop-off rates between people who hit the loading screen and people who actually start the experience.

+I do however agree whole-heartedly with Mikko's point that it would be a boring web without sites made purely for entertainment.
+I just think that if you are making a website of that size, you have a duty to think about why it's that size and do everything you can to mitigate it – which definitely includes using a strong CDN! ;)

 {{/markdown}}